Home » blog » How To Create a Successful Dropshipping Business Plan (A Step-by-Step Guide)

 2. Company Description

 This is where you provide a comprehensive description of your business.
-Ideally, it should provide details on the following:
+Ideally, it should provide:

 • Your company’s mission and vision: What is the purpose of your business, and what impact do you hope to have in the market or industry?